Songbooks and Seaweed: Learnings from creating in an unknown world.

 6. TEST BED

 I collaborated with Kim Fisher (Visitor Services Team, VG&M) to make the film.
-It was her film-making eye and expertise that turned the ideas in the script into a beautiful visual journey.
-Because our ways of working had to shift for lockdown, we decided early on that we needed to create a test piece to practice and refine our creative process and ideas.
+It was her film-making eye and expertise that turned the ideas in the script into a visual journey.
+Because our ways of working had to shift, we decided early on that we needed to create a test piece to practice and refine our creative process and ideas.
 To this end, we created a short piece called At Home with Dr Margery Knight as part of the LightNight Festival.
 This piece was a great test bed in understanding where the gaps were in our process and to understand the engagement factor of our ideas.
 This piece played a crucial role in helping us not create in a vacuum and find our way to the final piece.

 As musicians, we transcend technique in order to seek out the truths in our world in a way that brings meaning and sustenance to individuals and communities.
 That’s art for life’s sake.
 Yo-Yo Ma